An elementary illustrated introduction to simplicial sets: Realization

 \item Realizations are non-unique, in the sense that very different looking simplicial sets can have the same geometric realization up to homeomorphism.
 This is not surprising, since there are many ways to triangulate a piecewise-linear space.

 \end{enumerate}

 Example \ref{E: sphere} is also disconcerting in that the reader may be getting worried that realizations of simplicial sets might be very complicated to understand with all of the gluing and collapsing that can occur.
 To mitigate these concerns somewhat, we first observe that all degenerate simplices do get collapsed down into the simplices of which they are degeneracies, and so constructing a realization depends only on understanding what happens to the nondegenerate simplices.
 A second concern would be that two nondegenerate simplices might be glued together.
-This would happen if it were possible for two nondegenerate simplices to have a common degeneracy.
+This would happen if it were possible for two nondegenerate simplices to have a common degeneracy (why?).
 Luckily, this does not happen, as we demonstrate in the following proposition.
-As a corollary, we can conclude that the realization of a simplicial simplex is made up of the disjoint unions of the interiors of the nondegenerate simplices.
+As a corollary, we can conclude that the realization of a simplicial set is made up of the disjoint union of the interiors of the nondegenerate simplices.
 We must limit this statement to the interiors as the faces of a nondegenerate simplex may be degenerate, as in the second part of Example \ref{E: sphere} - meanwhile, nondegenerate faces will look out for themselves!

 \begin{proposition} A degenerate simplex is a degeneracy of a unique nondegenerate simplex.
-In other words, if $z$ is a degenerate simplex, then there is a unique nondegenerate simplex $x$ such that $z=s_{i_0}\cdots s_{i_k}x$, for some collection of degeneracy maps $s_{i_0},\ldots, s_{i_k}$. \end{proposition} \begin{proof} First note that if we have a $z$ such that $z=f_{i_0}\cdots f_{i_k}y$ for some nondegenerate $y$, where each $f_{i_j}$ is either a face or degeneracy map, then we could trade the face maps to the right using the simplicial set axioms and then replace $y$ with one of its proper faces.
-If the face happens to be degenerate, we can repeat the process.
-Eventually this procedure halts.
-So a degenerate simplex can always be written in the form $s_{i_0}\cdots s_{i_k}x$.
+In other words, if $z$ is a degenerate simplex, then there is a unique nondegenerate simplex $x$ such that $z=s_{i_1}\cdots s_{i_k}x$, for some collection of degeneracy maps $s_{i_1},\ldots, s_{i_k}$. \end{proposition} \begin{proof}

+Suppose $z$ is a degenerate simplex.
+Then $z=s_{i_1}x_1$ for some $x_1$ and some degeneracy map $s_{i_1}$.
+If $x_1$ is degenerate, we can make a similar replacement and continue inductively until eventually we have $z=s_{i_1}\cdots s_{i_k}x_k$ for some nondegenerate $x_k$.
+The process stops because each successive $x_j$ has lower dimension than the preceding, and there are no simplices of dimension less than zero.
+Thus $z$ can be written in the desired form.